SamirTalwar/webops-workshop/PLAYBOOK.md

 This isn't great, though.
 What if we want to stop the application?
 We have to write down the PID?
 And remember to kill it?
 We can't just start a new version over the top—it won't even start, because the port is taken.

 On Linux, services are often managed through scripts living in */etc/init.d* or */etc/rc.d*. *[Show one of them.]* This works, but is a massive pain.
-It's a lot of complicated script and it's really easy to get it wrong.
+It's a lot of complicated scripts and it's really easy to get it wrong.

 Instead, we're going to use [Supervisor][], a process control system that's way easier to manage.
 Supervisor will take care of running our process, even if we restart the computer.